 There is an Interesting Modern Connection to Eastern Philosophies

-Consider the above-mentioned Harvard study and the fact that a modern institute like Harvard is reporting on the positive effects of mindfulness and meditation.
+Today, modern institutes like Harvard is reporting on the positive effects of mindfulness and meditation.

-It’s an interesting development because it helps draw a connection between how modern techniques for self improvement are reaching back into history and confirming Eastern based philosophies, such as Buddhism and Taoism.
+This is an interesting development because it helps draw a connection between modern techniques for self improvement and ancient practices.
+It confirms Eastern based philosophies, such as Buddhism and Taoism.

-While there are differences between our modern thinking toward mindfulness and the ancient way of becoming mindful, the overall idea of emptying the mind in order to become more focused is a more commonly accepted idea today.
+While there are differences between our modern thinking toward mindfulness and the ancient way of becoming mindful, the overall premise is the same.
+The idea of emptying the mind to become more focused is a more commonly accepted idea today.

-Today’s modern idea of mindfulness centers around the idea of getting your mind into a state of awareness and alertness that helps you acutely focus on your daily activities.
+Today’s modern idea of mindfulness centers around the idea of reaching awareness and alertness that helps you acutely focus on your daily activities.

 The ancient Eastern practice focused more on the ability to completely empty your mind of all thoughts, content and objects.
 This practice works to basically “re-boot” your brain so “future based” thoughts that bring about anxiety and negativity are replaced with more fixed and positive thoughts.